timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 files, depending on the value of Parameter 31).
 Note that the symmetry enforcement in the UTR program has not been sufficiently well tested and debugged, and so it may be safer to use the PhaseRetrieval.exe program for this option instead.

-Parameter 21 contains a name of an input file (in the same format as a .txt format in Parameter 3 above), with Euler rotation angles (in degrees) corresponding to 3D rotations enforcing a known symmetry of the 3D potential.
+Parameter 21 contains the name of an input file (in the same format as a .txt format in Parameter 3 above), with Euler rotation angles (in degrees) corresponding to 3D rotations enforcing a known symmetry of the 3D potential.
-If parameter 21 is equal to 1, all input illumination angles from the file given in Parameter 3 will be split into subsets assigned to each of the symmetry orientations from the file given in parameter 22, and the reconstructed object will be rotated to the corresponding orientation for each of these subsets during the reconstruction.
-If parameter 21 is equal to 2, the reconstructed or imported potential will be rotated to each one of these angles and averaged over all such rotations.
+If parameter 20 is equal to 1, all input illumination angles from the file given in Parameter 3 will be split into subsets assigned to each of the symmetry orientations from the file given in parameter 21, and the reconstructed object will be rotated to the corresponding orientation for each of these subsets during the reconstruction.
+If parameter 20 is equal to 2, the reconstructed or imported potential will be rotated to each one of these angles and averaged over all such rotations.
 The first entry in this input symmetry file is always expected to contain all zero angles, corresponding to the "initial" rotational position of the reconstructed 3D potential.
 Defocus distances present in the input file will be ignored.